xxx3456789/my-spells-testing/README.txt

 1. League v4.20 client: https://mega.nz/#!hpkiQK5A!pFkZJtxCMQktJf4umplAdPC_Fukt0xgMfO7g3bGp1Io
 2. A brain with some experience with code.

-If you have no Settings folder:
-Skip to step "To run",
-then go to "For it to work"

 For it to work:
 Go into GameServer folder,
 then GameServerConsole,